-4 In the study area, the upcoming traders who are constrained by limited working capital but who aim 5 to trade in the Nairobi market seek mentorship from experienced long distance traders.
-The 'new 6 trader' can add his goats to the herd of an experienced trader.
-In such collaboration, the new trader 7 benefits from the contacts, experiences and knowledge of the established trader, while the new 8 trader provides labour during transport so that they can reduce costs together.
-This is similar to 9 cattle traders from northern Kenya, where larger traders partner with new entrants who begin as 10 apprentices and help procuring cattle.
-The new trader benefits from guidance and trading tips from 11 the experienced trader (Mahmoud, 2008, p.
+In the study area, the new traders who are constrained by limited working capital, but aim to trade in the Nairobi market, seek mentorship from experienced long distance traders.
+Such a trader, can add his goats to the herd of an experienced trader.
+In such collaboration, the new trader benefits from the contacts, experiences and knowledge of the established trader, while they provide assistance during transportation so that they can share the costs.
+This is similar to cattle traders from northern Kenya, where larger traders partner with new entrants who begin as apprentices and help procuring cattle.
+The new trader benefits from guidance and trading tips from the experienced trader (Mahmoud, 2008, p.
 571).

-Among itinerant traders, collaboration is mainly sought when goats are trekked to a secondary market, usually involving a 3-4 days of travel.
+Among itinerant traders, collaboration is mainly sought when goats are trekked to the secondary market, which usually involves 3-4 days of travel.
 Combining their animals eases trekking and also reduces risks related to predators and robbery along the way.
 Secondly, they also collaborate to boost their bargaining power by strategically selling their goats together in the market to attract buyers interested in large sales.

-17 3.4 Gaps in relationships and implications for producers and local traders
+4.4.
+Gaps in relationships and implications for producers and local traders

-Because of the intermediary role of Nairobi-based brokers discussed above, long distance traders 18 19 have no direct link to end buyers.
-This gives the broker a powerful position.
-A similar finding was 20 highlighted by Watson and Binsbergen (2008) who argued that because of the dominance of the 21 brokers, the Nairobi market is difficult to penetrate by traders from pastoral regions.
-The missing 22 relationship between the long distance traders and the clients in Nairobi also results in a lack of 23 knowledge regarding supply specifications, such as 1) the range of prices disaggregated for different 24 types and sizes of goats or sheep 2) available buyers and their specific demands, from which to select, 3) specifications regarding the type of goats, sizes and other attributes preferred by end 25 26 consumers, and 4) alternative market outlets in Nairobi or other urban centres.
+Because of the intermediate role of Nairobi brokers discussed above, long distance traders have no direct link to end buyers.
+This gives the brokers a powerful position.
+A similar finding was highlighted by Watson and Binsbergen (2008) who argued that because of the dominance of the brokers, the Nairobi market is difficult to penetrate by traders from pastoral regions.
+The missing relationship between the long distance traders and the clients in Nairobi results in a lack of knowledge regarding supply specifications, such as i) the range of prices for different types and sizes of goats or sheep ii) available buyers and their demand specifications iii) specifications regarding the type of goats, sizes and other attributes preferred by end consumers and iv) alternative market outlets in Nairobi or other urban centres.

-Currently this knowledge is partly with Nairobi brokers who never divulge it to local traders because of the obvious implications to their businesses.
-Due to this gap, a mismatch between the types of sheep and goats delivered by traders and the demands of the market are likely to happen.
+Currently, this knowledge is partly with Nairobi brokers who never divulge it to local traders because of the obvious implications to their businesses.
+Due to this gap, a mismatch between the types of sheep and goats delivered by traders and the demand of the market are likely to happen.
 To hedge themselves, long distance traders often revert to transporting a mix of different types and sizes of sheep and goats.
 While this is an important buffering strategy to save them from severe losses, it simultaneously limits potential profits.

-7 The second gap is between the local traders and Non-Governmental Organizations (NGOs) that 8 conduct projects on "linking pastoralists to markets".
-Most investment was directed towards building 9 market structures, offering financial grants and capacity building to the LMAs for managing local 10 markets.
-Local traders articulated that they are not informed about upcoming projects with potential 11 benefits to their trading business.
+The second gap is between the local traders and Non-Governmental Organizations (NGOs) that conduct projects on 'linking pastoralists to markets'.
+Most investments are channeled to building market structures, offering financial grants and capacity building to the market committees for effective management of the markets.
+However, the local traders articulated that they are not informed about upcoming projects with potential benefits to their business

-The third gap is between local traders and the Marsabit county government.
-The county government executes projects to improve livestock marketing.
-A recent example is the establishment of a slaughterhouse near Marsabit town as part of a strategy to supply meat to both national and international markets.
-Despite their central role in the supply chain, local traders and producers were not adequately involved or consulted in the crucial planning stages meaning that the perspectives of those currently active in the system get overlooked.
+The third gap is between local traders and the County government.
+The department of agriculture livestock and fisheries executes projects to improve livestock marketing.
+A recent example is the establishment of a slaughterhouse near Marsabit town as part of a strategy to supply meat to both, national and international markets.
+Despite their central role in the supply chain, local traders and producers were not adequately consulted in the planning stages, meaning that the perspectives of those actors currently active in the system get overlooked.